pratyushjain99/Project4-pratyusj/README.md

 Now you should have one to three .zip files and two writeup documents

 Create a new empty folder **named with your Andrew id** (very important).
 Put all files mentioned above in to the new folder you created.

-Zip that folder and submit it to Canvas.
-The submission should be a single zip file.
+Zip that folder.

 Now you should have only one .zip file named with your Andrew id.
+Submit that single .zip file to Canvas.